Train and Railroad Crossing Accident Attorneys

-Due to the sheer size and speed of locomotives, train accidents and railroad crossing accidents almost always result in massive destruction and loss.
+Due to the sheer size and speed of locomotives, train accidents almost always result in massive destruction and loss.
 These cases may involve multiple responsible parties and require in-depth investigations.
 It is important that you have a knowledgeable and experienced train accident lawyer on your side to preserve evidence, consult with industry experts, and ensure that your rights are protected.

 Each year there are approximately 3,000 accidents involving trains.
 Most of these involve a collision with another train or vehicle, a derailment, or an accident with a pedestrian at a railroad crossing.
-Common causes of train and train crossing accidents include:
+Common causes of railroad accidents include:

 - Mechanical failure

 - Conductor negligence such as distraction, drowsiness, or unsafe speed

 - Malfunctioning or absent lights, signals, or gates at crossings